kwen7896/Kai-_BluestampPorfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+For my final milestone, I decided to improve my model and also CAD a 3D-printed object that will hold the camera.
+In order to improve my model I had to do numerous things

 For your final milestone, explain the outcome of your project.
 Key details to include are:
 - What you've accomplished since your previous milestone
 - What your biggest challenges and triumphs were at BSE
-- A summary of key topics you learne\d about
+- A summary of key topics you learned about
 - What you hope to learn in the future after everything you've learned at BSE